 Is avoiding eye contact a sign of a mental health condition?

 Avoiding eye contact doesn’t automatically mean you have a mental health condition.
-For example, you might break eye contact when you’re feeling overwhelmed or when your attention shifts to something else.
+Many people look away when they feel overwhelmed or distracted.

 If you’re struggling with eye contact avoidance and it’s negatively affecting your life, you may want to consider working with a therapist to identify any underlying concerns.
 Here are some tips that can help you cope with eye contact anxiety.